Skip To Content

 Do You Have a Plan?

 Remember that just one inch of water can cause up to $25,000 in facility damage, according to FEMA.
 The risk doesn’t always recede with the flood.
-Make sure you address the risks before staff or students re-enter flooded facilities or power up machinery or electrical equipment.
+Address risks before staff or students re-enter flooded facilities or power up machinery or electrical equipment.

 Your emergency operations plan severe weather annex should document how you will protect people and property during spring storm season.
 If you need EOP guidance, contact your risk solutions consultant.